CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/canopentools_EN/canopentools_EN.rst

 The Trace-List
 ~~~~~~~~~~~~~~

-In the trace list, all messages are displayed in chronological order, i.
+In the trace list, all messages are displayed in chronological order, i.e.
-e. older messages are at the top of the list and more current messages
+older messages are at the top of the list and more current messages
 are at the bottom of the list.
 The last entry in the list is always the
 last recorded message.